ligolang/ligo-mirror/vendors/LexerLib/README.md

   * The module `API` packages types, functions and modules for the client, based on `Core`.
 It is, in a way, a simplified view of `Core`, with some specific uses in mind.
+The LIGO compiler only uses `API`, but some other user would use `Core` through the more advanced functions.

   * The module `CLI` deals with command-line options for building a standalone lexer, and also export data structures about the configuration meant for the library client, for example, the LIGO compiler.

+  * The module `Error` defines the errors that the lexer library can emit.

+  * The module `State` defines types and related functions used for lexing.
+In particular, the state is a data structure threaded along the calls to scanning rules and which hold a high-level view of the process, including the source and the lexing buffer.

   * The `LICENSE` file must contain the MIT license.